openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 ## Record keeping

-A record of all communications related to an incident report, escalation request, or appeal must be kept.
+A record of all information and communications related to an incident report, escalation request, or appeal must be kept, while ensuring that the requirements of OpenJS’s [privacy policy][] are met.

+## Informed decision-making

+Any person involved in the management of an incident report, its escalation, or its appeal must have access to all [records][] related to that incident report.

 ## Confidentiality